 This course is a bridge between vector calculus and differential geometry, the intrinsic mathematics of curved spaces.
-The course is to move from a study of extrinsic geometry (curves and surfaces in n-space) to the intrinsic geometry of manifolds.
+The course initiates to the study of extrinsic geometry (curves and surfaces in n-space) to the intrinsic geometry of manifolds.
 Theory of tensors is a classical subject in multi-linear algebra, differential geometry and general relativity.

-By the end of the course, the student must be able to apply mathematical concepts in the general theory of Relativity, Riemannian geometry and Engineering.
+At the end of the course, the student will be able to apply mathematical concepts in the general theory of Relativity, Riemannian geometry and Engineering.
 Tensors are multi-arrays with at least 3 indices and it appears frequently in data analysis, communication and video surveillance.
 The recent interest in tensor in computer science is in quantum computing and quantum information theory.